|

 Process Improvement

-test fixture (to LMAC's specifications) to hold the composite test
+a vacuum test fixture (to LMAC's specifications) to hold

-Once cutter geometries and their associated cutting forces were
+and their associated cutting forces were determined, tool

-determined, tool life and delamination were measured and evaluated.
+life and delamination were measured and evaluated.
+These

-to combine key technologies and develop a tool that dramatically
+was able to combine key technologies and develop a tool

-increased tool life and eliminated costly edge delamination.
+that dramatically increased tool life and eliminated costly

-and LMAC to verify the integrity of the parts - all with successful
+source and LMAC to verify the integrity of the parts - all

-material thickness to fifty-seven (57) linear feet at full material
+the material thickness to fifty-seven (57) linear feet at

 Implementation and Technology Transfer